Tayeteni/Taxi-Revenue-Analysis-Power-Bi-/README.md

 - **Data Visualization**: Built a 4-page interactive dashboard targeted at answering key requirements and properly communicating findings through customized visuals.

 ## Result / Dashboard
-*A link to the interactive Power BI dashboard or screenshots can be added here.*

 ## Observation / Analysis
 Detailed observations of location-based revenue trends, trip purposes, tipping behavior, passenger distribution, pricing impacts, weather and traffic analysis, and weekday/weekend behaviors.
 (Content added in previous updates.)